 Experience isn't value

 The moment someone wants your work, that's when you're good enough to be paid.
 “Good enough” has nothing to do with experience, talent or creativity in this context.
 It has everything to do with the work your images can do for the client.

 If the images weren't good enough, they wouldn't have a use.
 Here, the market dictates the value.
 Not a certain number of years of experience, not the camera you're using, not your doubts and not even imposter syndrome.

 What separates professionals from amateurs?
 Professionals get paid.
 That's it.
 Not experience, not talent.

 We all know incredible gifted photographers who are simply hobbyists that produce incredible results.
 And by contrast, pros who make photography a business without being artists.
 There's nothing wrong in the least with either of these approaches to photography.

-But when your images are being put to work, that work is valuable.
+When you're in a position to stand up for your value as a photographer, don't sell yourself short.
+When your images are being put to work, that work is valuable.
 Never forget that.

 When to start charging for photography

 So, when is the best time to start charging for photography?
 The simple answer is when someone will pay you.
 Charge for your services as a photographer when you know that your images will meet the needs of the client.